 - Negative test = test suggests you do not have the illness, but other factors must be considered such as the timing that the test is done

-This testing is done using a sample of blood collected by a venipuncture or a finger prick and detects antibodies produced as the body fights off the virus.
-These tests are most useful for determining if someone has been infected with COVID-19 in the past.
-Antibody tests are NOT recommended to determine if someone is currently infected.
-Further information about these types of tests can be found on the CDC and DHEC websites.
+2. Blood test, antibody or serology testing: This testing is done using a sample of blood and detects antibodies produced as a result of the body trying to fight off the virus.
+These tests are most useful for determining if someone has been exposed to the virus in the past.
+These tests are NOT recommended to determine if someone is currently infected.
+CDC provides further information on these types of tests.

-- It can take 1 to 3 weeks after infection occurs for your body to produce enough antibodies for the test to detect them.
-You may be currently infected even if you have a negative antibody test.
+- It can take 1 to 3 weeks after the exposure to virus for antibodies to rise to a level high enough for the test to detect them.
+You may be currently infected but have a negative antibody test.

-- We are still learning about antibody tests.
-At the present time, doctors and scientists do not know whether the antibodies detected by these tests will protect people against becoming infected again in the future.
-Until we learn more, no one should consider themselves immune to COVID-19 infection based on these results.
-You should still take precautions to protect yourself against future infections, even if your antibody test is positive.
+- We are still learning about these tests and whether or not the antibodies they detect could protect against future infection.
+No one should consider themselves immune to COVID-19 infection based on these results.
+Precautions should still be taken to protect against future infections, even if you test positive for antibodies.